 It is also important to acknowledge that food and food resources in most cultures are a strong bearer of cultural identity and do not only represent nutrition as such.

 Our foods do more than nourish our bodies, they feed our souls.
 When I eat Inuit foods, I know who I am.
 I feel the connection to our ocean and to our land, to our people, to our way of life (Egede in Cone 2005).

-In 2014 NAMMCO initiated the project “Marine Mammals as Food Resources.”
-The project, which is co-funded by the Nordic Council of Ministers, looks at the characteristics of marine mammals as food resources – abundance, sustainability, environmental quality, ecological footprint, health and societal perspectives.
+In 2014, NAMMCO initiated the project “Marine Mammals as Food Resources.”
+The project, which was co-funded by the Nordic Council of Ministers, looks at the characteristics of marine mammals as food resources – abundance, sustainability, environmental quality, ecological footprint, health and societal perspectives.

 In the same spirit, NAMMCO organised in 2022 the International Conference and Showcase “Marine Mammals: A Sustainable Food Resource“, highlighting the use and importance of whales and seals as a food resource, and focusing on the role of marine mammals as part of sustainable and resilient food systems and food cultures in the North Atlantic and around the world– today and in the future.

 The conference featured a special food event where international chefs showcased how marine mammals are used in different food cultures and served a variety of whale and seal dishes displaying the potential for more innovative use of marine mammals in modern gastronomy.